mono/website/community/google-summer-of-code/projects.md

 `System.Diagnostics.Process` is the main class that allow users to launch and access other processes.
 It's a core component of Mono and the .NET platform.
 Its quality and reliability is key to a stable and fast development platform.

-The goal is to replace our BCL implementation of `System.Diagnostics.Process` (https://github.com/mono/mono/blob/master/mcs/class/System/System.Diagnostics/Process.cs), with the CoreFX one (https://github.com/dotnet/corefx/blob/master/src/System.Diagnostics.Process/src/System/Diagnostics/Process.cs).
+The goal is to replace our BCL implementation of [`System.Diagnostics.Process`](https://github.com/mono/mono/blob/master/mcs/class/System/System.Diagnostics/Process.cs), with the [CoreFX one](https://github.com/dotnet/corefx/blob/master/src/System.Diagnostics.Process/src/System/Diagnostics/Process.cs).
 This would allow us to get closer to .NET Core code quality and behaviour.

-All changes made to adapt `System.Diagnostics.Process` to Mono would then be upstreamed to the .NET foundation CoreFx repo (https://github.com/dotnet/corefx)
+All changes made to adapt `System.Diagnostics.Process` to Mono would then be upstreamed to the .NET foundation [CoreFx repo](https://github.com/dotnet/corefx)

 **Deliverables**: Integrate `Process` from CoreFX into Mono and upstream any necessary changes.